Computer Aided Design and Drafting

 Introduces Inventor as a feature-rich, parametric 3D design tool for assembly-centric modeling and collaborative engineering.
 Includes part and assembly modeling, using adaptive features and parents, utilizing work groups, surfacing basics, managing data, and the Engineer's Notebook.
 Audit available.

 CADD 195.
-Statics and Mechanics for Mechanical Designers.
+CAD Simulation for Drafters and Designers.
 4 Credits.

-Introduces the technical designer to engineering statics, strength of materials and applications to computer aided mechanical design and analysis.
+Introduces the design drafter to mechanical CAD simulation software.
+Covers relevant technical topics by making use of material strength topics in the application of CAD simulation analysis.
 Emphasizes good design practices for robust and optimized mechanical designs.
-Requirement: A scientific calculator.
-Prerequisites: CADD 115, (CADD 175 or CADD 185), (MTH 60 or MTH 62) and (RD 90 or IRW 90 or ESOL 250).
+Prerequisites: CADD 115, (CADD 175 or CADD 185 or ENGR 105 or CADD 155), (MTH 60 or MTH 62) and (RD 90 or IRW 90 or ESOL 250).
 Audit available.

 CADD 225.
 Advanced Fusion 360.
 3 Credits.